PM Update: Wind chills dip into the single digits tonight as we stay frozen through Saturday

 Listen to our daily D.C. forecasts: Apple Podcasts | Amazon Echo | More options

 Through Tonight: Any clouds of the day tend to dissipate this evening.
 Bundle up if headed out!
 We’re looking at the coldest night of the winter thus far across the area, with lows ranging from near 10 to the upper teens.
 Wind chills dip into the single digits at times.
-If Washington gets below 22, it’s the coldest night in almost three years.
+If Washington gets below 22, it’ll be the coldest night in almost three years.

 View the current weather at The Washington Post.